mattlianje/pg_pipeline/README.md

 They're string-substituted into your SQL before execution.
 Use `$(param_name)` and pass values as JSON.

 **Q: Is this safe for production?**
-Yep - but the project fledgling.
+Yep - but the project is still fledgling.

 **Q: Can I use `pg_cron` or triggers to schedule pipelines?**
 Absolutely.
 Use `pg_cron` for scheduling, or call `execute_pipeline()` from app logic.